BestTimesToVisit.com Logo

 When is the absolute best time to visit Palawan to guarantee good weather for island hopping?

-While the dry season from November to May is generally fantastic, I've found the shoulder months of November and May to be the sweet spot.
-You get plenty of sunshine and calmer seas, but with fewer crowds than the peak December-February period.
-Just be aware that even in the dry season, a sudden tropical shower can happen, but they usually pass quickly.
+While the dry season from November to May is generally ideal, I've found that the shoulder months of November and May often strike the perfect balance.
+You'll typically get plenty of sunshine for exploring places like El Nido and Coron, but with fewer crowds than the peak months of December to February.
+Just be aware that occasional 'amihan' (north-easterly winds) can still bring brief showers, especially in the earlier part of the dry season.

-Are there any specific local customs or etiquette I should be aware of in Palawan?
+Are there any cultural etiquette tips I should be aware of in Palawan?

-Beyond the famous lagoons, what's a hidden gem in Palawan that you'd recommend?
+Besides the famous lagoons and beaches, what's a hidden gem in Palawan that most tourists miss?

-What's the best way to handle money and stay connected in Palawan?
+What's the best way to handle money and connectivity in Palawan?

-While ATMs are available in larger towns like Puerto Princesa, El Nido, and Coron, they can sometimes be unreliable or run out of cash.
-It's wise to bring enough cash (Philippine Pesos) for your entire trip, especially if you plan on visiting smaller islands or remote areas.
-For connectivity, consider getting a local SIM card upon arrival; data is generally affordable and works well in most tourist hubs.
+ATMs are available in Puerto Princesa, El Nido, and Coron, but they can sometimes be unreliable or run out of cash, especially during peak season.
+It's wise to bring enough cash (Philippine Pesos) for your entire trip, particularly if you plan on visiting smaller islands or more remote areas.
+Wi-Fi can be spotty outside of the main towns, so download offline maps and inform your loved ones you might be out of touch.

 What is the cheapest month to visit Palawan, Philippines?